 Since its founding in 2001, individuals engaged in the FSFE, from coordinators and volunteers to full-time employees, have come to develop their understanding of what FSFE is and what our shared values are.
 Sometimes the views expressed by individuals have been similar to one another, sometimes they have diverged.
 That’s all fine, since people’s thoughts and perceptions are constantly changing.

-Now, 15 years later, we will be able to reflect on our work over the years and come to an understanding of what aspects of our identity has remained genuine and guided the organisation through these 15 years.
+Now, 15 years later, we will be able to reflect on our work over the years and come to an understanding of what aspects of our identity have remained genuine and guided the organisation through these 15 years.

 Our primary focus will be on taking interviews from volunteers, coordinators, employees and others who feel that they have a connection with FSFE.
 We will also talk to people outside of the FSFE who have come in contact with our work and will be able to reflect not only on how we perceive the FSFE inside of it, but how we’ve managed to convey our identity to the public over the years.